SaltyRonin/Sample-Work/README.md

 # Sample-Work
-Repository containing samples of my coding.
+Contains some samples of my work.

+To run the game make sure that the menu scene is the only one active before starting the game.